decipher07/Electree/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Electree is an API for getting the family tree from Electoral Roll of various state.
-It works by parsing the pdf for getting the data and making an entry for the same in a MongoDB Database, Further, a NPM Server spins up to query the data.
+It works by parsing the pdf for getting the data and making an entry for the same in a MongoDB Database, Further, a Node Server spins up to query the data.

 ### Built With
 Built Using Languages and Libraries Listed Below